MendezV/DFFT/README.md

 #### Other Requirements

-Before prior to installation and implementation of the code in this repository, one should have one of the following versions of either MATLAB or GNU Octave installed.
+Prior to installation and implementation of the code in this repository, one should have one of the following versions of either MATLAB or GNU Octave installed.

 -MATLAB R2017b (9.3.0.713579), 64-bit together with Java 1.8.0_121-b13 with Oracle Corporation Java HotSpot(TM) 64-Bit Server VM mixed mode